 Head of Online Medical Content

-Audiology Expert at Hearing Aid UK
+Audiology Expert

 Overview | Deep Signal Processing | Background vs speech | Benefits | Best hearing aids for background noise | Conclusion | Chat to us

-If you have hearing loss, generally you will have difficulty hearing in background noise.
+If you have hearing loss, you will generally have difficulty hearing in background noise.
 If you have hearing that is classed as 'normal' - when focusing on speech or one sound source, you can filter out the background noise automatically.
-People with hearing loss struggle to do this without support from hearing aids.

 For example, it can be a challenge for those with hearing loss to have a conversation in a busy restaurant.
 This is usually why hearing in background noise is a top priority for those with hearing loss.

-However, using hearing aid features and modern technology they can distinguish and understand speech and noise.
-This article discusses the extra options, and hearing aid features that can tackle background noise and answer the common question: How can I hear better in background noise?
+This article discusses the extra options and hearing aid features that can tackle background noise and answer the common question: How can I hear better in background noise?

-Wearing hearing aids helps you to distinguish the direction of sound, source of sound and filter out the unwanted background noise - and all whilst allowing you to feel a part of your environment.
+Wearing hearing aids helps you to distinguish the direction of sound, the source of sound and filter out the unwanted background noise - and all whilst allowing you to feel a part of your environment.

-Today's hearing aid technology offers different settings and filters so that you can have full control of the way you want to hear - usually using your mobile phone hearing aid app.
+Today's hearing aid technology offers different settings and filters so that you can have full control of the way you want to hear, usually using your mobile phone hearing aid app.
 However, some modern hearing aids can adjust automatically.

 One of the main features of modern hearing aids is background noise reduction.
 This smart technology is called digital signal processing or DSP.
-This identifies and understands background noise in the environment you're in and lowers the level of volume - resulting in better listening comfort and less listening effort.

-How does deep signal processing do this?
-The most popular way to filter out background noise is using directional microphones, which are used to focus on sound or speech in front of you instead of behind you.
-A good audiologist will ask what your common environments are to customise your hearing aid settings to reflect this and support your hearing better.
+The most popular way to filter out background noise is by using directional microphones, which are used to focus on sound or speech in front of you instead of behind you.

-They can also customise programs that enable you to tackle sporadic listening situations where there is a lot of background.
-But to simplify, between the two microphones within your hearing aids you can quickly identify the direction of sound and get amplification or reduction in a certain direction.
+But to simplify, between the two microphones within your hearing aids, you can quickly identify the direction of sound and get amplification or reduction in a certain direction.

 This technology keeps improving, getting faster and more intelligent with the advancements of processing chips and more research and investment into algorithms.

 Because it's enough to just turn up the volume, right?
 Well, in short, no. Hearing aids also include volume control, but it's not used for what you might expect.
-For example, if you turn up the volume on your TV with your remote control it will automatically make all sounds louder.
-A volume control setting on your hearing aid will turn up or down both high and soft frequencies.

 Hearing aids of today have very smart and powerful processors that distinguish the difference between your background noise and speech.
 This leaves you with better speech clarity and focus.